 In 2018, Bluefield received Gold level HEAL recognition for implementing three new policy goals.
 This included efforts to increase active living opportunities by passing a City ordinance to discourage smoking in public parks and recreational facilities.
-In addition, Bluefield was awarded for efforts to encourage municipal employees be more active, Bluefield has established a partnership with the nearby town of Bluefield, West Virginia.
+In addition, Bluefield was awarded for efforts to encourage municipal employees be more active through a partnership with the nearby town of Bluefield, West Virginia.
 The two towns hold an annual 5-K run from one Bluefield to the other.
 The Town incentivizes employees to participate in the run by compensating them for the hours they use to complete the run and participate in the event.

-The Parks and Recreation Department and local Lions Club have partnered to support the HEAL initiative through a community garden.
+The Gold awarded also recognized the Town’s commitment to create solutions for a healthier community through a new community garden project.
 “Our community garden is done with straw bales and is set up so It doesn’t hurt your back.
 We provide water, most of the tools, really anything they need to garden, we as a municipality provide,” commented Ms. Roberts.
 The success of this project has inspired Ms. Roberts to begin thinking about future opportunities to establish new partnerships and youth activities.
 “It would be nice to connect with the local schools and do a program where the children have a garden and grow fresh vegetables,” she said.
 This initiative was funded through a partnership with the Parks and Recreation Department and local Rotary Club.